A message from U of T’s Central Payroll Services

 Please be aware that the Canada Revenue Agency (CRA) does not:

-- Send email with a link and ask you to divulge personal or financial information
+- Send emails with links or ask you to divulge personal or financial information

 - Ask for personal information of any kind by email or text message